 Drury University is located on a 90-acre campus in Springfield, Missouri, and offers an AACSB and ACBSP accredited MBA program.
-Its classes are designed for professionals and build on a platform that links liberal arts and sciences with professional studies.
-Students graduate from the program with enhanced teamwork, communication, and leaderships skills – and Drury prides itself on its graduates holding key positions at organizations such as Case New Holland and Paul Mueller.
+Its classes are designed for professionals and built on a platform that links liberal arts and sciences with professional studies.
+Students graduate from the program with enhanced teamwork, communication, and leaderships skills.
+Drury prides itself on its graduates holding key positions at organizations such as Case New Holland and Paul Mueller.

 The program is 30 credits in length and can be completed in one year, two, or four years.
-Classes are small and offered in the evenings from 6-8:45 pm to accomodate the schedules of working professionals.
+Classes are small and offered in the evenings from 6:00 – 8:45 pm to accommodate the schedules of working professionals.
 All students complete a week-long international business trip as part of a venture and innovation course.
 A mentorship program for students is also available with local business leaders.

-To apply, students must submit all undergradute transcripts and official GMAT exam score of at least 450.
-In addition, students must have completed a variety of prerequisite courses such as financial accounting, managerial accounting, microeconomics, marketing, and more.
+To apply, students must submit all undergraduate transcripts and an official GMAT exam score of at least 450.
+In addition, students must have completed a variety of prerequisite courses such as Financial Accounting, Managerial Accounting, Microeconomics, Marketing, and more.
 There are no application deadlines, but students are encouraged to apply as early as possible before the program start date.

 2. Missouri State University

-Missouri State University is a public university that offers an AACSB-Accredited MBA program.
-The program has been ranked as a “Top Area MBA Program” by Ingram’s magazine, and also ranked highly by Affordable Colleges Online as a “Top Affordable Online MBA Program”.
+Missouri State University is a public university that offers an AACSB-accredited MBA program.
+Missouri State’s program has been ranked a “Top Area MBA Program” by Ingram’s magazine and also ranked highly by Affordable Colleges Online as a “Top Affordable Online MBA Program.”
 Students graduate from the program with an enhanced knowledge of business fundamentals, as well as advanced studies in areas such as accounting, marketing, and finance.

-The program is 33 credit hours in length and incredibly flexible – classes be taken during the day, evening, and even online.
+The program is 33 credit hours in length and incredibly flexible.
+Classes be taken during the day, evening, and even online.
 Students can choose to pursue an MBA through a combination of all three formats or a single format.
 The program’s 33 credit hours are divided into 24 core credits, six elective credits, and three credits for a seminar.
 For students who are still completing their undergraduate degree at Missouri State, an Accelerated MBA program is available.
-With this program, students can begin to take MBA courses during the second semester of their junior year.
+With this program, students can begin to take MBA courses during the second semester of their junior year of their undergraduate program.

-In addition, Missouri State will sometimes offer an executive MBA program for students with significant business experience.
-The executive program is structured similarly to the traditional program, but it’s classes are offered in the evenings to accommodate the schedules of working professionals.
+In addition, Missouri State sometimes offers an executive MBA program for students with significant business experience.
+The executive program is structured similarly to the traditional program, but its classes are offered in the evenings to accommodate the schedules of working professionals.